askap-vast/vast-tools/README.md

 poetry install
 ```

+Included in the development dependancies is `jupyterlab` such that vast-tools can be easily tested in a notebook environment.
+Also included is `[jupyterlab-system-monitor](https://github.com/jtpio/jupyterlab-system-monitor)` which allows for the memory and cpu usage to be monitored in the Jupyter Lab environment.

 ## Notebook Usage

 As of version v2.0 the module has been made 'notebook friendly' and can be used interactively.
 See the `notebook-examples` directory in this repository for examples on how to use the module in a notebook environment.
 Note that for large queries it is better to use the `find_sources.py` script as pre version v2.0.